timtyree/timtyree/README.md

 Hello there! 👋
-I am a Ph.D. candidate in my sixth-year in our Dept. of Physics.
+I am a physicist.
 I am studying statistical models for the dynamics of spiral defect chaos as it emerges from simulations of pathophysiological cardiac arrhythmia.
-I also study Cognitive Neurophysics using electrophysiological recordings from the hippocampus of germ-free marmosets.
+I also study cognitive neurophysics using electrophysiological recordings from the hippocampus of germ-free marmosets.

 <!---